NatalieKch/WindowsServerVM/README.md

 <h1>Virtualized AD domain in Azure</h1>

-In this project I’ll present to you how to set up a Windows Server 2022 VM in Azure, to connect to that server using Azure Bastion, to set a static IP and install key features for practicing some tasks in Active Directory.
+In this project I’ll present to you how to set up a Windows Server 2022 VM in Azure, to connect to that server using Azure Bastion, to set up a static IP and install key features for practicing some tasks in Active Directory.
 So those features will be: Active Directory, DNS and DHCP.
 <br />

 <h2>Utilities Used</h2>

-- <b>Azure</b>
+- <b>For this project you need an active Azure account with "pay-as-you-go" subscription preferably.
+The cost for using Azure resources will be pretty low if you delete used resources after finishing your lab. </b>

 <h2>Environments Used </h2>